flyingrat42/gettingandcleaningdata/CodeBook.md

 The original variables had structured names, which are summarized below, and can be used to identify the original variable averaged to produce the tidy "mean-" result.

-Time-domain signals (in seconds):
+A suffix of -mean() indicates that the original variable was the mean measurement.
+A suffix of -std() indicates that the original variable was the standard deviation measurement.

+Time-domain signal variables:

-* tBodyAcc-X/Y/Z: Body acceleration as measured by the smartphone accelerometer, along the X/Y/Z axis.
+* tBodyAcc-XYZ: Body acceleration as estimated from the smartphone accelerometer, along the X/Y/Z axis.
-* tBodyGyro-X/Y/Z: Body acceleration as measured by the smartphone gyroscope, along the X/Y/Z axis.
+* tGravityAcc-XYZ: Gravitational acceleration as estimated from the smartphone accelerometer, along the X/Y/Z axis.
-* tGravityAcc-X/Y/Z: Gravitational acceleration as measured by the smartphone accelerometer, along the X/Y/Z axis.
+* tBodyAccJerk-XYZ: Body "jerk" signal as calculated from the smartphone accelerometer, along the X/Y/Z axis.
-* tGravityGyro-X/Y/Z: Gravitational acceleration as measured by the smartphone gyroscope, along the X/Y/Z axis.
+* tBodyGyro-XYZ: Body acceleration as estimated from the smartphone gyroscope, along the X/Y/Z axis.
-* tBodyAccJerk-X/Y/Z:
-* tBodyGyroJerk-X/Y/Z:
+* tBodyGyroJerk-XYZ: Body "jerk" signal as calculated from the smartphone gyroscope, along the X/Y/Z axis.
-* tBodyAccMag:
+* tBodyAccMag: Magnitude of 3-dimensional body acceleration from accelerometer.
-* tGravityAccMag:
+* tGravityAccMag: Magnitude of 3-dimensional gravitational acceleration from accelerometer.
-* tBodyAccJerkMag:
+* tBodyAccJerkMag: Magnitude of 3-dimensional body "jerk" acceleration from accelerometer.
-* tBodyGyroMag:
+* tBodyGyroMag: Magnitude of 3-dimensional body acceleration from gyroscope.
-* tBodyGyroJerkMag:
+* tBodyGyroJerkMag: Magnitude of 3-dimensional body "jerk" acceleration from gyroscope.

+Frequency-domain signal variables:

+* fBodyAcc-XYZ: Frequency measurement of body acceleration along each axis, from the accelerometer.
+* fBodyAccJerk-XYZ: : Frequency measurement of body "jerk" acceleration along each axis, from the accelerometer.
+* fBodyGyro-XYZ: Frequency measurement of body acceleration along each axis, from the gyroscope.
+* fBodyAccMag: Frequency measurement of 3-dimensional body acceleration magnitude, from the accelerometer.
+* fBodyAccJerkMag: Frequency measurement of 3-dimensional body "jerk" acceleration magnitude, from the accelerometer.
+* fBodyGyroMag: Frequency measurement of 3-dimensional body acceleration magnitude, from the gyroscope.
+* fBodyGyroJerkMag: Frequency measurement of 3-dimensional body "jerk" acceleration magnitude, from the gyroscope.

+Additional angular measurements, with vectors obtained by averaging the signals in a signal window sample:

+* angle(XYZ,gravityMean): Angular measurement between the gravitational vector and the X/Y/Z axes.
+* angle(tBodyAccMean,gravity): Angular measurement between mean body acceleration from the accelerometer, and the gravitational vector.
+* angle(tBodyAccJerkMean),gravityMean): Angular measurement between mean body "jerk" acceleration from the accelerometer, and the gravitational vector.
+* angle(tBodyGyroMean,gravityMean): Angular measurement between mean body acceleration from the gyroscope, and the gravitational vector.
+* angle(tBodyGyroJerkMean,gravityMean): Angular measurement between mean body "jerk" acceleration from the gyroscope, and the gravitational vector.

 ### Full Variable List
 1. subject
-2. activity: Activity name: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
-[1]
-3. mean-tBodyAcc-mean()-X: Mean of mean accelerometer measurements of body acceleration along the X-axis.
-4. mean-tBodyAcc-mean()-Y: Mean of mean body acceleration along the Y-axis.
-5. mean-tBodyAcc-mean()-Z: Mean of mean body acceleration along the Z-axis.
-6. mean-tBodyAcc-std()-X: Mean of the standard deviation of body acceleration along the X-axis.
-7. mean-tBodyAcc-std()-Y: Mean of the standard deviation of body acceleration along the Y-axis.
-8. mean-tBodyAcc-std()-Z: Mean of the standard deviation of body acceleration along the Z-axis.
-9. mean-tGravityAcc-mean()-X: Mean of mean gravitational acceleration along the X-axis.
-10. mean-tGravityAcc-mean()-Y: Mean of mean gravitational acceleration along the Y-axis.
-11. mean-tGravityAcc-mean()-Z: Mean of mean gravitational acceleration along the Z-axis.
-12. mean-tGravityAcc-std()-X: Mean of the standard deviation of gravitational acceleration along the X-axis.
-13. mean-tGravityAcc-std()-Y: Mean of the standard deviation of gravitational acceleration along the Y-axis.
-14. mean-tGravityAcc-std()-Z: Mean of the standard deviation of gravitational acceleration along the Z-axis.
+2. activity
+3. mean-tBodyAcc-mean()-X
+4. mean-tBodyAcc-mean()-Y
+5. mean-tBodyAcc-mean()-Z
+6. mean-tBodyAcc-std()-X
+7. mean-tBodyAcc-std()-Y
+8. mean-tBodyAcc-std()-Z
+9. mean-tGravityAcc-mean()-X
+10. mean-tGravityAcc-mean()-Y
+11. mean-tGravityAcc-mean()-Z
+12. mean-tGravityAcc-std()-X
+13. mean-tGravityAcc-std()-Y
+14. mean-tGravityAcc-std()-Z
 15. mean-tBodyAccJerk-mean()-X
 16. mean-tBodyAccJerk-mean()-Y
 17. mean-tBodyAccJerk-mean()-Z